-If you make these vanilla chai donut holes w/ apple cider glaze I’d love your feedback.
+If you make these vanilla chai donut holes with apple cider glaze I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - Oil for frying, vegetable works best

 - 1/4 cup brown sugar, light or dark